-To update the record user will enter the code or press F11 for lookup screen ( as shown in following diagram) then the description of the category will be picked by the system, user can edit the description and selection of store to update the existing category.
+To update the record user will enter the code or press F11 for lookup screen () then the description of the category will be picked by the system, user can edit the description and selection of store to update the existing category.

 To delete the record user will enter the code, the description will be picked by the system upon pressing the Enter button from keyboard, then by pressing Delete button the record will get deleted.